JWP Consulting GK

 For a long time, the frontend has been served statically from Netlify.
 This caused an initial-load bottleneck.

-Someone will probably interject big-tech-scalability and cutting-edge-frontend technology arguments here.
+Some may interject big-tech-scalability and cutting-edge-frontend technology arguments here.
 And I can live with that.
 The (decidedly FOSS culture) guiding principle behind the development of the Projectify app is:

 Practical solutions to practical problems